July in

 Hai Phong is characterized by high temperatures, although slightly less intense than in

 June.
 Short bursts of rain become more frequent, providing relief from the summer heat.
 The increased length of the day allows more sunlight hours, making this month ideal for exploring the city and its surroundings.
 An impressive peak of sea temperature is recorded at 30.5°C (86.9°F).
-Despite the soaring temperatures and high rainfall, the allure of summer in Hai Phong remains undimmed.
+Despite the soaring temperatures and high rainfall, the allure of summer remains undimmed.

 Temperature